West

 Empty column

-Hawaii has enacted commercial PACE-enabling legislation and is developing programs.
+Hawai‘i has enacted commercial PACE-enabling legislation and has an active program.

 Buildings and Efficiency